Nike-Inc/gimme-aws-creds/README.md

 If you have not configure an Okta App or Role, you will prompted to select one.

-If all goes well you will get your temporary AWS access and secret key.
+If all goes well you will get your temporary AWS access, secret key and token, these will either be written to stdout or ~/.aws/credentials.

 You can always run ```gimme_aws_creds.py --help``` for all the available options.